InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Experiments

 \subsubsection{Model Scaling}

 From the comparisons between different scale versions of Baichuan2 on {\ours}-ZH and LLaMA2 on {\ours}-EN, as shown in Tables ~\ref{tab:results_zh} and ~\ref{tab:results_en} (FT), we observe that model size plays a positive role in enhancing performance on instruction-based IE tasks.
 Moreover, even among models of the same scale, the initial capacity of the base model significantly impacts the performance.
 Baichuan2 exhibits superior performance in Chinese tasks, while LLaMA2 demonstrates better results in processing English content.
 Simultaneously, we compare MT5-Base with other models and find that fine-tuning only a small fraction of the parameters in LLMs often yields better outcomes than fine-tuning all the parameters of smaller models.
 We speculate that this phenomenon may be due to the LoRA technology, which allows the model to learn more about the format sub-distribution patterns during user interactions rather than factual knowledge.
-Successfully training smaller models such as those with 7B and 13B parameters on {\ours} offers powerful insights for instruction-based IE tasks and lays a solid foundation for future research and practice in this domain.